r1pk/network-monitor/README.md

 Once started, the application will perform speed tests in 5-minute cycles.

-Go to `127.0.0.1:3000` in your web browser to see the results of the speed test results in an elegant form.
+Go to `127.0.0.1:3000` in your web browser to see the results of the speed test results.

 ## Docker

-Included Docker configuration simplifies the process of launching the application in both `development` and `production` modes.
+Included Docker configuration simplifies the entire process of launching the application in both `development` and `production` modes.

-Starting an application with Docker requires only basic edits to the `.env` file.

-(_it's recommended to edit the `.env` file to avoid the need to pass the location of a different file each time you launch the application in Docker_)

-- `DATABASE_HOST`: Set the database host to `database`, which is the name of the database container.
-- `DATABASE_PORT`: Set the database port to `3306`, which is the default port of the MySQL server in database container.
-- `DATABASE_SYNC_ENABLED`: Set this option to `true` for the first time the application is launched in Docker to create the basic structure of the database.

-Next, start the container with the appropriate profile:
+Start the container with the appropriate profile:

 ```bash
 # Run the application in production mode